-In addition to his tireless work as a public servant for multiple fire departments in New York State, Thomas has worked freelance as a writer, photographer, and website designer since 1998.
+In addition to her tireless work as a public servant for multiple fire departments in New York State, Thomas has worked freelance as a writer, photographer, and website designer since 1998.
 Starting a dot-com in those days was a trendy thing to do, certainly.
 But, Thomas Slatin knew that individuals building up their own website platforms would become an invaluable tool in the future.
 Thomas mastered the idea of online user experience, today widely known as UX, before the term was even used.

 Thomas Slatin, Photography and Writing Savant